vedph/gve-doc/model/diplomatic.md

 For instance, when rendering text the software uses a preset font family, size, and style; but you can change any of them using rendition features which specify new values.
 Rendition features are specified by users, just like any other features belonging to operations.
 So the operation continues to be the core representational device handed to users.

+>⚙️ Presets, including not only default rendition parameters but also hints and animations catalogs, are defined in the editor settings, inside the backend Cadmus profile settings.

 So, declarative metadata for visualization essentially has two sources:

-- the default metadata, specified by the settings of the software component used for visualization.
+- the _default metadata_, specified by the settings of the software component used for visualization.
 These settings are thus specified by the page hosting that component.
 If not specified, they fallback to default values defined by the component itself.
-- the metadata specified by users via rendition features.
+- the _custom metadata_ specified by users via rendition features.

 In both cases, this metadata is meaningful in relation with the **rendition logic** defined by the visualization component.
 This logic drives the whole visualization, and makes its elements predictable, so that users can expect a specific outcome when adding a specific set of features.

-As we have seen, the default rendition logic for text is simple: it just displays one character after another on the same line, until a line-end character is found, using default font properties.
+As we have seen, the default rendition logic for _text_ is simple: it just displays one character after another on the same line, until a line-end character is found, using default font properties.
 Rendition features can be used to customize all the relevant features of such text, including its position by offsetting it.
 For instance, this is useful to represent indentation or gaps.
+This is true both for base text and added text.

-With reference to this, the only peculiar aspect of added text is that its position is not determined by this predictable line-based layout, like for base text; added text position is totally arbitrary.
+The only peculiar aspect of _added text_ is that its position is not determined by this predictable line-based layout, like for base text; added text position is totally arbitrary.
 The same is true for hints, which can appear everywhere.
 So, in this respect all added elements (added text or hints) share the same positioning logic.

 The logic for added elements is first dictated by the assumption that all added elements by definition _refer to base text elements_.
 This is a consequence of the fact that added elements represent annotations attached to the base text.
 For instance, the position of the word "Wunder." in Figure 1 above is defined with reference to the word "Wund:" it is going to replace: it appears below and to the left of it.
 This assumption thus follows the logic behind the annotation process, reflecting the fact that its actors look at the text they are willing to change, and then add annotations to it in some empty space, usually near to it.
 So again here the model mimicks the reality of the creative process.

 Now, everything the software draws on top of its virtual sheet is text or any type of geometries (using the SVG standard, which was designed right to provide vector-based drawing for HTML pages).
 So, the software component in charge of rendering the snapshot is completely based on 2D geometry.
 The sheet is a Cartesian plane, and the signs on it are geometrical shapes (including text, which can be regarded as a set of geometrical paths).

-So, to make it general and simple enough, the rendition logic reflecting this reference to the base text adopts the concept of what we call a **reference text bounding rectangle** (RBR for short): this is just the imaginary rectangle we can draw around the reference text to include it (Figure 2)
+So, to make it general and simple enough, the rendition logic reflecting this reference to the base text adopts the concept of what we call a 🔖 **reference text bounding rectangle** (RBR for short): this is just the imaginary rectangle we can draw around the reference text to include it (Figure 2):

 ![reference bounding rectangle for "Wund:"](img/wund-rbr.png)

 - Figure 2: the concept of the RBR for "Wund:" (in red): in rendition, it rather refers to the rendered text for that image

 Of course, given that this visualization is totally feature-driven, and features are based on operations, the concept of "reference" text is determined by the operation's type and the text it affects.
+For instance:

-For instance, in a replacement or in a delete operation the reference text is the text being removed; in a move or swap operation is the text(s) being moved; in an insert operation it is the "anchor" text before or after which the text is added.
+- in a _replacement_ or _delete_ operation the reference text is the text being removed;
+- in a _move_ or _swap_ operation is the text(s) being moved;
+- in an _insert_ operation it is the "anchor" text before or after which the text is added.

 >This implies that in cases where the reference text is split across multiple lines, there will be multiple RBR's, one per line.
-The software takes care of this detail anyway, by using the same rendition logic multiple times for each of these RBR's, where it is sound.
+The software takes care of this detail, by using the same rendition logic multiple times for each of these RBR's, where it is sound.
 For instance, a stroke on top of a text representing its deletion will be repeated for each RBR, thus covering the whole text; but a hint with a text annotation will be displayed only once, despite multiple RBR's.

 ### Positioning and Sizing Added Elements